-The closest extant source of potable water is Kettle Creek, which runs just to the East of the study area.
+The closest extant source of potable water is an unnamed tributary of Thames river which runs approximately 250m West of the study area.
 The water resources that exist close to the study area do not necessarily indicate archaeological potential.

 Soil texture can be an important determinant of past settlement, usually in combination with other factors such as topography.
 As indicated previously, the soils within the study area are variable, but include pockets of well-drained and sandy soils that would be suitable for pre-contact Aboriginal agriculture.